godcandidate/SQL-Games/sql-island/README.md

 Challenge - No need to call me stranger!
 What's my personid?

 Hint - Get the personid for inhabitant with name Stranger

+#
+`6-task.sql`

+Challenge -I can offer to make you a sword for 150 gold.
+That's the cheapest you will find!
+How much gold do you have?

+Hint - Get the gold for inhabitant with name Stranger